Nosto/wiki-docs/implementing-nosto/implement-search/search/README.md

 ## Analytics

-Tracking search events to analytics can be divided into three parts: `search`, `search submit`, `search product/keyword click`.
+Tracking search events to analytics can be divided into three parts: `search`, `search submit`, `search product click`.
 These are user behaviours that should be tracked:

 * search submit (`type = serp`)
 * faceting, paginating, sorting (`type = serp`) or (`type = category`)